girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 1/REACT-1.6 Create and initialize a React App.md

 * The code will download the dependencies and will create a base project.
 It may take a few minutes to finish.
 When it is complete, you will receive a **success** message.
 Your version may be slightly different if you use **yarn** instead of **npm**

+## What Is Yarn And How It Works
+* Yarn is a package manager for our code that helps to manage project dependencies like NPM.
+* Yarn stores dependencies locally which avoids the download of these packages multiple times.
+* It can be  easily reinstalled without internet because it fetches from the disk when executing the**Yarn add** command.

 ### Output :
 ```html
 Success!